Hong Kong protesters smash up legislature in direct challenge to China

 The council, the mini-parliament, issued a red alert, ordering the protesters to leave immediately.

-It did not say what would happen if they didn’t but police did not immediately intervene.

 The Legislative Council Secretariat released a statement cancelling business for Tuesday.
-The central government offices said they would close on Tuesday “owing to security consideration”.
+The central government offices said they would close on Tuesday “owing to security consideration”, while all guided tours to the Legislative Council complex were suspended until further notice.

 Riot police in helmets and carrying batons earlier fired pepper spray as the standoff continued into the sweltering heat of the evening.
 Some demonstrators removed steel bars that were reinforcing parts of the council building.